brendt/stitcher.io/src/content/blog/2019-05-30-a-project-at-spatie.md

 After a year, it's normal that some parts of the code can be considered "old".
 We have a rule that states that when we work in these old parts of the codebase, we refactor them.

-A big advantage of moving code in domains is their testability.
+A big advantage of moving code into domains is testability.
 While our domain code is heavily unit tested, our application code is mostly only integration tested.
 In our experience, it's a workable balance between highly tested code and being able to meet deadlines.